JuliaLang/julia/doc/stdlib/numbers.rst

    Convert a number to a maximum precision representation (typically ``BigInt`` or ``BigFloat``).
 See ``BigFloat`` for information about some pitfalls with floating-point numbers.

-.. function:: bool(x)

-   Convert a number or numeric array to boolean

-.. function:: int(x)

-   Convert a number or array to the default integer type on your platform.
-Alternatively, ``x`` can be a string, which is parsed as an integer.

-.. function:: uint(x)

-   Convert a number or array to the default unsigned integer type on your platform.
-Alternatively, ``x`` can be a string, which is parsed as an unsigned integer.

-.. function:: integer(x)

-   Convert a number or array to integer type.
-If ``x`` is already of integer type it is unchanged, otherwise it converts it to the default integer type on your platform.

 .. function:: signed(x)

    Convert a number to a signed integer.
 If the argument is unsigned, it is reinterpreted as signed without checking for overflow.